Weekend ice storm glazes central US

 More than 30 million Americans are under some type of wintry watch, warning or advisory from the storm in the Midwest, and 10 million of those fall under an ice storm warning.

-The hardest-hit states of Oklahoma, Kansas and Missouri will continue to see up to one inch of ice coating trees and roads, making travel tricky and potentially bringing power outages to millions of residents.
+The hardest-hit states of Oklahoma, Kansas and Missouri will continue to see up to 1 inch of ice coating trees and roads, making travel tricky and potentially bringing power outages to millions of residents.

-Oklahoma Governor Mary Fallin declared a state of emergency for all 77 Oklahoma counties on Thursday.
+Oklahoma Gov. Mary Fallin declared a state of emergency for all 77 Oklahoma counties on Thursday.
 In Kansas and Missouri, nearly 200 National Guard soldiers geared up to provide emergency response assistance to local authorities.

 In Missouri, three people have died on highways due to the inclement weather conditions, Missouri Dept. of Public Safety spokesman Mike O'Connell told CNN.

-A multi-vehicle crash led to one motorist being ejected and struck by an unidentified vehicle going southbound on Interstate 29 Saturday in Platte County, the Missouri State Highway Patrol said.
+A multi-vehicle crash on Saturday led to one motorist being ejected and struck by an unidentified vehicle going southbound on Interstate 29 in Platte County, the Missouri State Highway Patrol said.
 Also on Saturday, another vehicle overturned on an ice covered roadway in Nodaway County and the driver was ejected.

-An on Friday a motorist died after she lost control of her vehicle on an icy overpass on Interstate 55 in southeastern Missouri.
+On Friday a motorist died after she lost control of her vehicle on an icy overpass on Interstate 55 in southeastern Missouri.

 The icy conditions caused another weather-related death in Custer County, Oklahoma.
 A motorist died during a traffic collision in the western part of the state, which resulted in a multi-vehicle pile up on Interstate 40, the Oklahoma Highway Patrol said.